 Take a look at the graph of the various U.S. markets below if for the evidence.

 The trend lines are up for all U.S. stocks and bonds.
 You can see it’s not a straight line.
 The jagged sections along the way indicate volatility.
 It’s a natural part of investing in stocks.
-You’ll notice some major drops represented in the chart.
-Some examples are the Great Depression of the late 1920s to early 1930s, the mid-1970s oil crisis, the 2000-2003 drops (which include 9/11), and finally the meltdown of 2007- early 2009.
+You’ll notice some significant drops represented in the chart.
+Some examples are the Great Depression of the late 1920s to early 1930s, the mid-1970s oil crisis, the 2000-2003 downturn (which includes 9/11), and finally, the meltdown of 2007- early 2009.